jasonregj/configure-ad/README.md

 <br/>

 <p>
 Create a password for Jane Doe.
 We're going to check the 'password never expires' boxe for this example.
 Click next.
 Click Finish.
-Now double-clich _ADMINS -> Jane Doe.
+Now double-click _ADMINS -> Jane Doe.
 Right click Jane Doe and select 'Properties.'
 Click the 'Member of' folder.
 Here we're going to add user Jane Doe to the member folder 'Domain Admins.'
 Every member of this group will have admin control and permissions going forward within AD DS.
 If you type 'Domain' and then click 'Search Groups,' 'Domain Admin' is an option.
 Click 'Domain Admins' then click 'OK'.
 Now click 'Apply' and then 'OK.'
 We have now just created an Admin User account in Active Directory.
+You can close out of the 'labuser' account and now log in as 'mydomain.com\jane_admin' and the password you created.
 </p>
 <br />